aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/mhtml-to-emf/_index.md

 The following example demonstrates how to convert MHTML to EMF in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert MHTML into EMF.
+Follow the easy steps to convert MHTML to EMF.
 Upload your MHTML file, then simply save it as EMF file.
 For both MHTML reading and EMF writing you can use fully qualified filenames.
 The output EMF content and formatting will be identical to the original MHTML document.

 {{% /blocks/products/pf/agp/text %}}